UMAprotocol/protocol/voter-dapp/README.md

 ### Prerequisites

 - Run `yarn` from the root of the repo to install the monorepo's dependencies.
-- Compile contracts by running `yarn run truffle compile` from the root of the repo.
+- Compile contracts by running `yarn truffle compile` from the root of the repo.

 ### Steps to generate price requests